ChrisKellFSD/console-geeks-api/README.md

 ### dj_rest-auth bug fix
 dj-rest-auth currently has a bug where user are unable to log out.
 To fix this issues, please follow these steps.

-1. In your main drf project e.g. pp5_gamer_verse_drf_api, navigate to the view.py file
+1. In your main drf project navigate to the view.py file
 2. Import JWT_AUTH settings from settings.py:
 ```
 from .settings import (